xtrm0/csd-blog/website/content/2021/collaborative-data-design.md

 - more figures
 - Principle 2 for states as well?
 (What does a value mean to the user.
 E.g. A2 in a spreadsheet means the cell, even if it moves around.)
 - Op-based model (not state-based or delta-based).
+- Only part you really need a library for is the text alg, plus getting started (framework, hierarchy, unique ste).
+Can we make such a library?
+- unique set -> Unique Set CRDT.